dekoza/mtgpl/MH1.rst

 :mtgtip:`Wrenn and Six<https://img.scryfall.com/cards/border_crop/front/4/a/4a706ecf-3277-40e3-871c-4ba4ead16e20.jpg?1558963633|https://scryfall.com/card/mh1/217/wrenn-and-six?utm_source=api>`
    +1: Return up to one target land card from your graveyard to your hand.

-   -1: Wrenn and Six deals 1 damage to any target.
+   −1: Wrenn and Six deals 1 damage to any target.

-   -7: You get an emblem with "Instant and sorcery cards in your graveyard have retrace."
+   −7: You get an emblem with "Instant and sorcery cards in your graveyard have retrace."
+(You may cast instant and sorcery cards from your graveyard by discarding a land card in addition to paying their other costs.)

 :mtgtip:`Altar of Dementia<https://img.scryfall.com/cards/border_crop/front/1/6/169356e0-46dc-4096-8e66-36726454f104.jpg?1558728736|https://scryfall.com/card/mh1/218/altar-of-dementia?utm_source=api>`